lfai/proposing-projects/proposals/OpenVoiceNetwork_Interoperability.md

 Incubation

 ## Project Description
 The Open Voice Network Interoperability Project seeks to open and democratize Conversational AI through the definition, development, demonstration, and industry adoption of a universal API for interoperability of natural language/generative AI-enabled conversational assistants.

-To do so, the Project will develop (but not be limited to) multiple open-source specifications, developer sandboxes, libraries (Python, Java, Node.js, Javascript, Java/Rust, Objective C/Swift, others), and an open-source destination identification and registry system.
+The universal API for interoperability among conversational assistants will enable conversational assistants to marshal the expertise of other assistants in order to assist users in achieving goals that may be outside the expertise of the first assistant.
+To to this, the API will enable assistants to securely transfer conversations and relevant data to other assistants.
+This ability requires assistants to be able to find each other and to transmit information by means of a common protocol, similar to HTTP for the web.
+To this end, the Project will develop (but not be limited to) multiple open-source specifications, developer sandboxes, libraries (Python, Java, Node.js, Javascript, Java/Rust, Objective C/Swift, others), and an open-source destination identification and registry system.

 This project is lodged at the intersection of natural language AI (processing, understanding, generation) and language model generative AI.
 According to Precedence Research (Sept., 2023), this "conversational AI" market will grow at a 23.9% CAGR to a total available global market worth $86.4 billion (USD) by 2032.
 The anticipated specifications for assistant authentication, liveness detection, the protection of user and organizational data, and interoperable system data security speak directly to Trusted & Responsible AI efforts.